zephir-lang/zephir/documentation/buffer/internals.md

 Note that plain compound assignment (`$b[0] += 1`) is *not* affected — the engine implements it on an object as a read plus a write, so it goes through the read fast path and then the write fast path and works normally.
-The comments at `kernel/buffer.c:306` and `tests/Extension/BufferTest.php:244` name `+= ` as a dropped write, which overstates it; the test below them asserts only parity with a plain `ArrayAccess` class, which is what actually holds.
+Only the reference-taking forms lose.
+The docblock at `kernel/buffer.c:306` spells out which is which.

 ## Porting traps